ebullient/ttrpg-convert-cli/README.md

 ## Use with 5eTools JSON data

-1. Download a release of the 5e tools mirror, or create a shallow clone of the repo (which can/should be deleted afterwards):
+1. Create a shallow clone of the 5eTools mirror repo (which can/should be deleted afterwards):

     ```shell
     git clone --depth 1 https://github.com/5etools-mirror-1/5etools-mirror-1.github.io.git